EstherPlomp/TNW-PhD-Newsletters/README.md

 - **TU Delft has an [Open Science website](https://www.tudelft.nl/library/actuele-themas/openscience).**
 - [TU Delft’s Open Science online course](https://online-learning.tudelft.nl/courses/open-science-sharing-your-research-with-the-world)
 - [Open Life Science programmme](https://openlifesci.org/) (which [TNW PhD candidates can follow for credits](https://intranet.tudelft.nl/-/open-life-science-programme)!)
+**No experience with Open Science practises yet**?
+This [Open Science Buffet](https://doi.org/10.5281/zenodo.6752865) poster will point you to some resources that we have at TU Delft that can support you!
 - **King’s Open Research Conference** [blogpost summary and recordings](https://www.kcl.ac.uk/daring-to-shift-research-culture-towards-more-reproducibility-and-transparency).
 - Share your data/code on your **CV**!
 Check [this example](https://bartlettje.github.io/BartlettJE.github.io/research/).
 Make sure that you set up an [ORCID](https://orcid.org/) so that you can always link to your ORCID in your CV!